Lecture Capture and Streaming at the University of Auckland

-From 22 July 2019 most lectures given in lecture theatre recording-enabled rooms will be recorded and released to students.
+Most lectures given in lecture theatre recording-enabled rooms will be recorded and released to students.
+Many lecture theatres are also streaming-enabled.

 Lectures captured will be released no more than 72 hours following the lecture (excluding weekends).
 Course information will clearly state for students where lectures will be released.
 As not all courses are suitable for lecture recordings, some courses may apply for exemption.